Estimation of Treatment Effects Under Nonstationarity via the Truncated Policy Gradient Estimator: Introduction

 \section{Introduction}

 Randomized controlled experiments (``A/B tests'') are essential tools for evaluating the impact of interventions across dynamic, technology-driven environments such as recommendation systems, online marketplaces, and digital health platforms.
 Typically, these interventions do not merely influence immediate outcomes but also propagate effects over subsequent system states.
-This leads to a breakdown of the standard assumption of unit-level independence, a phenomenon known as \textit{temporal interference} \citep{glynn2020adaptive}.
+This leads to a breakdown of the standard assumption of unit-level independence, a phenomenon known as a {\em carryover effect} \citep{bojinov2023design,hu2022switchback} or \textit{temporal interference} \citep{glynn2020adaptive}.
+In such settings, it is well established that applying a naive estimator (e.g., the difference-in-means or Horvitz-Thompson estimators \citep{horvitz1952generalization}) can result in substantial bias as it ignores these intertemporal dependencies.
 For instance, in a digital health platform, randomization of incoming patients to treatment and control affects the workload of clinical providers, which in turn impacts the care experience of subsequent patients.
 Similarly, in a ride-sharing platform, user assignments to treatment and control affect the availability of drivers: a booking decision by one user influences the system state---e.g., driver distribution or availability---which in turn affects the experience and behavior of subsequent users.

-In such settings, applying a naive estimator (e.g., the difference-in-means or Horvitz-Thompson estimators \citep{horvitz1952generalization}) can result in substantial bias, as it fails to account for temporal dependencies and state dynamics~\citep{chamandy2016experimentation}.
+Crucially, these real-world systems are also typically {\em nonstationary}: their dynamics can vary in a time-dependent manner, driven by factors such as evolving user preferences, time-dependent driver dynamics, and external shocks (e.g., seasonal trends or viral events).
+In the presence of nonstationarity, the problem of experimental design and estimation becomes even more challenging -- a major issue for practitioners.
+In this paper, our central contribution is a simple and practical approach that leverages a policy-gradient perspective to yield an estimator that yields a favorable balance of bias and variance relative to existing approaches, in settings with both carryover effects and nonstationarity.